-The first man, Adam, was the very first human being to come up with names, and not just a few, a lot of them!
-In the second chapter of Genesis we read how he gave names to all animals of the animal kingdom, from big Elephant to small Fruit Fly, just about anything God presented to him.
-When the first woman ever came along Adam named her “Mother of Life”, aka: Eve.
+The first people on earth were also the first who had to come up with names.
+In the second chapter of the book of Genesis we read about Adam naming the animals, from big Elephant to small Fruit Fly.
+When God presented the first woman to him Adam named her “Mother of Life”, aka: Eve.

 Name-giving was very intentional in those days.
 Names were supposed to reflect the identity of the name-bearer and therefore were descriptive, precise and meaningful.
 There is power to a name.
 We realize that in name-calling, which is a bad experience, but proves a point.
 Call for instance someone a loser and that person might end up acting like one.

 Typecasting is the twin brother to name-calling.
 When Isaac’s sons were born, their names were given based on first impressions (Genesis 25:25-26):

 “The first to come out was red, and his whole body was like a hairy garment; so they named him Esau.
 After this, his brother came out, with his hand grasping Esau’s heel; so he was named Jacob.
 Isaac was sixty years old when Rebekah gave birth to them.”